 Net assets with donor restrictions - net assets subject to donor-imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
-Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained inperpetuity.
+Other donorimposed restrictions are perpetual in nature, where the donor stipulates those resources be maintained inperpetuity.